OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

      OpenDDS::DCPS::TransportRegistry::instance()->bind_config("config_b", dp);

-Any Data Writers or Readers owned by this Domain Participant should now use the "``B``" side configuration.
+Any Data Writers or Readers owned by this Domain Participant should now use the ``B`` side configuration.

 .. note:: When directly binding a configuration to a data writer or reader, the ``bind_config`` call must occur before the reader or writer is enabled.
   This is not an issue when binding configurations to Domain Participants, Publishers, or Subscribers.